l-zeuch/yag-nord/README.md

 `Browsername` under *Installation*.
 If applicable, describe the modifications necessary to make it work, or submit a patch file for users to apply.

+### IMPORTANT, READ THIS OR YOUR PR / ISSUE GETS CLOSED

+If you're just here to open a PR or issue about how many `!important` directives there are, **don't**.

+I'm not going to change this, and I'm not going to accept any PRs that change it either.
+This is intended for `userContent.css`, thus this `!important` spam is really kind of necessary.

 ### Submitting Code

 The commit header is mandatory and should summarize the change.
 "Update README" is not an acceptable header, nor is "magic".
 Please try to keep it below 50 characters.

-If 50 characters are not enough and you want to add more detail, add a commit body, like so:
+If 50 characters are not enough, and you want to add more detail, add a commit body, like so:

 ```